-LICENSING ACT 2003

-STATEMENT OF LICENSING POLICY
+LICENSING ACT 2003 STATEMENT OF LICENSING POLICY

-A licensing policy, as determined by the Council in respect of its licensing functions for the threeyear period commencing on 7th January 20082011, is set out in this licensing statement.
+A licensing policy, as determined by the Council in respect of its licensing functions for the three-year period commencing 7th January 2008, is set out in this licensing statement.
 During the three-year period the policy will be kept under review and the Council will make such revisions to it, at such times, as it considers appropriate.
-Further licensing statements will be published every three years thereafter, or as necessary.
+Further licensing statements will be published every three years thereafter.